 Wednesday, March 25, 2020

-For maximum HOSP (House Sparrow) deterrence, said wire ends/nuts should be at least a few inches below -- preferably more.
-If yours do not, email us at: email@example.com for extensions that you simply twist tie through each nut.
+For maximum HOSP (House Sparrow) deterrence, said wire ends/nuts should be at least 6" inches below -- preferably more.
+If yours do not, email us at: firstname.lastname@example.org for extensions that you simply twist tie through each nut.
 Extensions and shipping are both FREE as long as you include a photo of your feeder w/halo.
-Note that as of 2019, all new halo orders have no-price difference option of 36" hanging wires, or even longer by special request.
+Note that as of 2019, all new halo orders have no-price difference with the option of 38" hanging wires, or even longer by special request.

 Our 1st modification involved squirrel-proofing; we had a customer whose feeder disconnected from the hook when a squirrel climbed on top of the Halo and launched off upon being spooked.
 This pushed the crossbar down vertically, causing the feeder to slide off the hook's end.
 Since that time, all new Magic Halos come with a vinyl tip which will act as a "brake" to prevent that from happening.
 See our Autumn 2019 newsletter for details including a photo.